-Netflix’s Orange is the New Black may be over but its fight for women’s rights behind bars is just starting
+Netflix’s Orange is the New Black may be over, but its fight for women’s rights behind bars is just starting

 The prison industrial complex in the United States has long faced criticism for a laundry list of reasons—from lacking educational programs to capital punishment to excessive sentencing.
 However, adding the intersections of race and/or gender to an already dismal state of affairs for prisoners makes matter even worse.
 Over 40 years, the women’s state prison populations has risen 834% nationwide, more than double the growth rate for men.
 In 2017, the imprisonment rate for black women was twice that for white women.
 Nearly 80% of women in jails are mothers.
 Between 2009 and 2011, 67% women experienced sexual victimization at the hands of prison staff.
 Women are more likely to enter prison with a history of abuse, trauma, and mental health problems.
 Transgender women often have to fight for access to their hormone medication, and they still run the risk of being placed in male facilities, which makes them 13 times more likely to be sexually assaulted.

-This just skims the surface of a sprawling nexus of issues facing women behind bars—and that issues that Orange is the New Black deftly covered over the course of seven seasons.
+This just skims the surface of a sprawling nexus of issues facing women behind bars—issues that Orange is the New Black deftly covered over the course of seven seasons.
 Capitalizing on the popularity of the show, Kerman testified before Congress in 2015 and before a House Judiciary subcommittee earlier this month about the conditions that women face in prison.
 The committee even screened a scene from Orange is the New Black where Maria (Jessica Pimentel) goes right back to prison immediately after giving birth—”a reflection of something that I witnessed very early in my own prison sentence,” Kerman told The New York Times.
 “You could have heard a pin drop in that room.
 Everyone understood the emotional impact.
 There’s no substitute for storytelling to drive these points home.”

 And that’s exactly what Orange is the New Black‘s legacy should be.